 - Type of place or Pattern Area for which the designation is intended. - General use and intensity expected within the area.
-In some cases, alternative development options allowed in single-dwelling residential zones (e.g. duplexes and attached houses on corner lots; accessory dwelling units) may allow additional residential units beyond the general density described below. - Level of public services provided or planned. - Level of constraint. - Policy 10.1 Land use designations.
+In some cases, alternative development or infill options may allow additional residential units beyond the general density described below. - Level of public services provided or planned. - Level of constraint. - Policy 10.1 Land use designations.
 Apply a land use designation to all land and water within the City's Urban Services Boundary.
 Apply the designation that best advances the Comprehensive Plan goals and policies.
 The land use designations are shown on the adopted Land Use Map and on official Zoning Maps.